 $SPLUNK_HOME/etc/system/local/, or your own custom application directory in

-Generate your own keys using the CLI:
+Generate your own keys in

 # ./splunk createssl audit-keys